maravento/blackip/README.md

 #### Important about BlackIP Update

 - `tw.txt` containing IPs of teamviewer servers.
 By default they are commented.
 To block or authorize them, activate them in `bipupdate.sh`.
 To update it use `tw.sh` / `tw.txt` contiene IPs de servidores teamviewer.
 Por defecto están comentadas.
 Para bloquearlas o autorizarlas activelas en `bipupdate.sh`.
-Para actualizarla use `tw.sh`
+Para actualizarla use `tw.sh`.
-- You must activate the rules in [Squid](http://www.squid-cache.org/) before using `bipupdate.sh` / Antes de utilizar `bipupdate.sh` debe activar las reglas en [Squid](http://www.squid-cache.org/)
+- You must activate the rules in [Squid](http://www.squid-cache.org/) before using `bipupdate.sh` / Antes de utilizar `bipupdate.sh` debe activar las reglas en [Squid](http://www.squid-cache.org/).
-- Some lists have download restrictions, so do not run `bipupdate.sh` more than once a day / Algunas listas tienen restricciones de descarga, entonces no ejecute `bipupdate.sh` más de una vez al día
+- Some lists have download restrictions, so do not run `bipupdate.sh` more than once a day / Algunas listas tienen restricciones de descarga, entonces no ejecute `bipupdate.sh` más de una vez al día.
-- During the execution of `bipupdate.sh` it will request privileges when needed / Durante la ejecución de `bipupdate.sh` solicitará privilegios cuando los necesite
+- During the execution of `bipupdate.sh` it will request privileges when needed / Durante la ejecución de `bipupdate.sh` solicitará privilegios cuando los necesite.
+- If you use `aufs`, temporarily change it to `ufs` during the upgrade, to avoid: / Si usa `aufs`, cámbielo temporalmente a `ufs` durante la actualización, para evitar: `ERROR: Can't change type of existing cache_dir aufs /var/spool/squid to ufs.
+Restart required`.
+- If someone considers that a domain should not be on Blackip, they can create an [Issue](https://github.com/maravento/blackip/issues) and notify it to remove it. / Si alguien considera que algún dominio no debería estár en Blackip, puede crear un [Issue](https://github.com/maravento/blackip/issues) y notificarlo para removerlo.

 #### AllowIP Update

 >`allowip.txt` is already updated and optimized.
 The update process of `allowip.txt` is executed in sequence by the script `aipupdate.sh` / `allowip.txt` ya esta actualizada y optimizada.
-El proceso de actualización de `allowip.txt` es ejecutado en secuencia por el script `aipupdate.sh`
+El proceso de actualización de `allowip.txt` es ejecutado en secuencia por el script `aipupdate.sh`.

 ```bash
 wget -q -N https://raw.githubusercontent.com/maravento/blackip/master/bipupdate/wlst/aipupdate.sh && chmod +x aipupdate.sh && ./aipupdate.sh